 Each unit of study throughout the year includes the study of two to three artists who have made an impact in the art world.
 They will also learn techniques, terminology and skills.
-There will be a unit test at the completion of each unit studied.
-They will complete a major art project with each unit.
+Finals will be project based on skills learned that semester.